 A member of MyHemophiliaTeam said, “I have factor 8 levels in the low 40 percent range and tend to bruise easily.”

-Moderate hemophilia A and hemophilia B occur when 1 percent to 5 percent of normal factor 8 and factor 9 levels, respectively, are present in the blood.
+Moderate hemophilia A and hemophilia B occur when 1 percent to 5 percent of normal factor VIII and factor IX levels, respectively, are present in the blood.

 In moderate hemophilia A or B, people may experience bleeding for a long time after surgery, dental procedures, or trauma or injuries.
 Bruising will also occur easily.
 People may also experience episodes of bleeding that happen without an obvious cause.

-In severe hemophilia A, a person has less than 1 percent of normal factor 8 levels.
-Similarly, a person with severe hemophilia B has less than 1 percent of clotting factor 9 levels.
+In severe hemophilia A, a person has less than 1 percent of normal factor VIII levels.
+Similarly, a person with severe hemophilia B has less than 1 percent of clotting factor IX levels.

 At this level, spontaneous bleeding can occur with no apparent cause.
 Bleeding can happen in the deep muscles or joints (known as hemarthrosis).
 This can lead to pain, swelling, and limited movement in the affected joint(s).
 If the bleeding is not treated quickly, it can cause longer-term arthritis (joint inflammation).